rackerlabs/docs-rackspace-federation/doc/attribmapping-basics/required-mapping.rst

-Example Policy with Required Attributes
+Example policy with required attributes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is an example |amp| using explicit and SAML-provided values for mapping
+The following |amp| example uses explicit and SAML-provided values for mapping
 the required fields.
 Note that this is a basic example, and more customization
-may be required in some cases.
-For considerations for specific third party SAML
+might be required in some cases.
+For considerations for specific-third party
-providers, see :ref:`index-configuring-3p-saml-ug`.
+SAML providers, see :ref:`index-configuring-3p-saml-ug`.

 |ampref|